+What is Neurofeedback?
 Neurofeedback is biofeedback for the brain by which the brain learns to function more efficiently.
 Simply put, it exercises and helps “strengthen” the brain, calms it,and improves its stability.
 Using computerized feedback, the brain learns to increase certain brainwaves that are helpful for improved function.
 The brain can decrease excessive fast or slow brainwaves that interfere with good function.

-IS IT COVERED BY INSURANCE?
-As we use Neurofeedback in conjunction with psychotherapy in our sessions and it is covered under most plans.
+Is it Covered by Insurance?
+At Emmaus we use neurofeedback in conjunction with psychotherapy in our sessions which is covered under most plans.
 However, we recommend that you check with your insurance carrier for your benefit coverage.

 The following is a partial list of conditions Neurofeedback has effectively treated: